 - Add the remaining stir fry sauce and veggies.
 Pour the leftover sauce and vegetables into the pan.
 Gently toss and let cook another minute or two until the sauce has thickened.

-Helpful Tips for You
+Helpful Tips

-- To make your meal preparation faster, you can make the marinade ahead of time and cut/slice the veggies and salmon too.
-Place them covered in the fridge to keep them fresh.
-Remember to marinate salmon for at least 15 minutes before you are ready to make the recipe but wait to do this until you’re ready to cook it.
+- To make your meal preparation faster, you can make the marinade ahead of time and cut/slice the veggies and salmon.
+Cover and store separately in the fridge for up to 24 hours.
+Remember to marinate salmon for at least 15 minutes before you to make the recipe but wait to do this until you’re ready to cook it.
+Do not marinade longer than recommended because the salmon flesh will start to break down and get a spongey texture.

 - Make sure your pan is medium-high heat for best results.
 If your pan isn’t hot enough the veggies and salmon will steam instead of sear making the dish less flavorful.
 If cooked over high heat, it will scorch and blacken so make sure you get it right with the vegetables before adding the salmon cubes.